Ways to become a certified Medical Assistant

-If you are an efficient multitasker who works well in a fast-paced environment, have organizational skills, the ability to interact well with others, keep accurate records, meticulous charting and collect specimens without crumbling under the stress then the career of medical assistant is for you.
+If you are an efficient multitasker who works well in a fast-paced environment, have excellent communication and organizational skills, the ability to interact well with people of all ages, keep accurate records and collect specimens without crumbling under the stress then you already have important skills to succeed as a medical assistant.

-As an alternative, there also are highly reputable distance education programs for aspiring medical assistants—as long as these programs are accredited by ABHES, CAAHEP, or the US Department of Education, these too, can lead to desired diplomas upon one can build a solid career.
+Most aspiring medical assistants complete a twelve to eighteen month course at a local community college, or vocational training institution within their community.
+This leads to a certificate or diploma in medical assisting.
+There also are distance education programs—as long as these programs are accredited by ABHES, CAAHEP, or the US Department of Education—they too, can lead to desired diplomas upon to build a solid medical assisting career.

-Vocational training can last somewhere between nine months to two years from start to finish, depending on the program and type of school.
-You will attain academic and clinical training in a variety of areas, including…
+Some formal training programs only last nine months (accelerated program) and some take up to two years from start to finish, depending on the type of program.
+There you may attain academic and clinical training in a variety of areas, including:

 - human anatomy, physiology and pathology

 - patient relations/customer services

 - general medical law and ethics

 Experienced medical assistants often choose to continue their education and earn additional career focused certifications or limited licenses that allow them to work in better paying positions, such as medical specialty clinics, laboratory, or sometimes even a research facility.
 Many vocational training institutions offer medical specialty programs, such as in holistic health care, fitness, rehabilitation, massage, radiography (limited x-ray), sonography, ultrasound, ophthalmology, chiropractic and massage therapy that lead to certified credentials.
 Universities and colleges offer Associates in Science (A.S.) degrees for those who intend to continue their studies beyond a medical assisting diploma so the credits can be applied to a nursing degree and various other highly specialized technical fields and medical sciences, such as: